kubevirt/kubevirt/docs/getting-started.md

     make functest # run the functional tests against the dockerized VMs
 ```

-If you'd like to run specific functional tests only, you can leverage `ginkgo`
+If you would like to run specific functional tests only, you can leverage `ginkgo`
 command line options as follows (run a specified suite):

 ```